 To extract apparel wholesale invoices to Excel in India without losing the size matrix, keep the style or colour row as the parent record, expand each size column into a separate line-item row, and carry HSN, quantity, rate, taxable value, GST rate, place of supply, and CGST/SGST or IGST with every row.
-That gives you a spreadsheet where each style-size combination can be reviewed before GSTR-1 preparation, Tally import, or customer ledger update.
+That gives you a spreadsheet you can review row by row before GSTR-1 preparation, Tally import, or customer ledger update.

 This matters because garment wholesale invoices are not simple item lists.
 A Surat or Tiruppur distributor may issue one tax invoice to a retailer where a single style has quantities under S, M, L, XL, and XXL, one rate, one HSN, one discount line, and a tax split based on the buyer's state.
 If an OCR tool reads those size columns as loose numbers, the Excel output may show quantities without style context.
 If it collapses the row into one item, the size-wise quantity disappears.